wonma/100-days-of-code/log.md

 **Thoughts**
 - Happy to finish the project requirements!
 However, I still want to improve this app even though it's a practice project.
 I think it's a good desire to have as a front-end developer!

+---

+### Day 112: February 18, Saturday

+**Today's Progress**

+- Learned what a typical job interview is like.
+- Did coding exercises on FreeCodeCamp.

+**Thoughts**
+- It feels intimidating to think about applying for a job and being in the interview, especially technical one.
+However, I will do my best to prepare for each interview and focus on the growth and the journey itself and will take every step as an opportunity for learning.
+I'm ready for a new challenge.

 <!--

 <!-- ### Day 1: June 27, Monday